adriannaluz/data-analysis_portfolio/customer_segmentation/README.md

 - 1916 products have been returned at least once

 ## Exploratory Data Analysis
+For the exploratory data analysis, I used the complete dataset with the following modifications:
+- 34 transactions (~0.01 % of the total data) with price equal to zero were ruled out

-In the EDA notebook ([here]()), I performed a more intensive analysis finding that:
+In contrast to the data exploration face, a more thorough analysis was performed in the exploratory data analysis.
+In this face I found that:
 - The price variable is positively skewed.
-The outliers represent 8.4% of the data (based on the IQR method)
+The outliers represent 8.75 % of the data (based on the IQR method)